andreaperaltro/image-tweaker/README.md

 1. Upload an image by dragging and dropping or clicking the upload area
 2. Use the controls panel to adjust various effects
 3. Effects are applied in real-time as you adjust the settings
+4. Save your settings to a JSON file for later use
+5. Load previously saved settings to restore your configuration
-4. Export your result as PNG or SVG
+6. Export your result as PNG or SVG

 ## Controls